Connect to Google Cloud Secret Manager

 Enable Workload Identity for the Humanitec Operator

-1. Prepare environment variables for the Service Account:
+1. Prepare environment variables for the service account:

 export HUMANITEC_OPERATOR_GSA_NAME=humanitec-operator-gsa